-Direct immunofluorescence test is used to detect unknown antigen in a cell or tissue by employing a known labeled antibody that interacts directly with unknown antigen.
-If antigen is present, it reacts with labeled antibody and the antibody coated antigen is observed under UV light of the fluorescence.
-It involves use of labeled antiviral antibody.
+A direct immunofluorescence test is used to detect the unknown antigens in a cell or tissue by employing a known labeled antibody that interacts directly with unknown antigens.
+If an antigen is present, it reacts with labeled antibody and the antibody-coated antigen is observed under UV light of the fluorescence.
+It involves the use of labeled antiviral antibodies.

-The specimen is placed on slide; fluorescent labeled antibody is then added to it and allowed for some time for Antigen-Antibody reaction.
-The preparation is then washed which will allow the removal of other components except the complex of antigen and fluorescent labeled antibody.
-On microscopy (Fluorescence Microscopy), Antigen- Antibody complex are observed fluorescing due to the dye attached to antibody.
+The specimen is placed on the slide; fluorescent-labeled antibody is then added to it and allowed for some time for Antigen-Antibody reaction.
+The preparation is then washed which will allow the removal of other components except for the complex of antigen and fluorescent-labeled antibody.
+On microscopy (Fluorescence Microscopy), Antigen-Antibody complexes are observed fluorescing due to the dye attached to the antibody.

-The need for preparation of separate labeled antibody for each pathogen is the major disadvantage of the direct immunofluorescence test.
+The need for the preparation of separately labeled antibodies for each pathogen is the major disadvantage of the direct immunofluorescence test.

 Indirect immunofluorescence test

 Indirect fluorescence is a double antibody technique.
 The unlabeled antibodies which have bound to the antigens are visualized by a fluorescent antiglobulin reagent directed at the unlabeled antibodies.
-The indirect immunofluorescence test is used for detection of specific antibodies in the serum and other body fluids for sero-diagnosis of many infectious diseases.
+The indirect immunofluorescence test is used for the detection of specific antibodies in the serum and other body fluids for the serodiagnosis of many infectious diseases.

 Indirect immunofluorescence is a two-stage process.

 First stage: A known antigen is fixed on a slide.
 Then the patient’s serum to be tested is applied to the slide, followed by careful washing.
-If the patient’s serum contains antibody against the antigen, it will combine with antigen on the slide.
+If the patient’s serum contains antibodies against the antigen, it will combine with the antigen on the slide.

-The first step in the indirect immunofluorescence test is the incubation of a fixed antigen (e.g., in a cell or tissue) with unlabeled antibody, which becomes associated with the antigen.
-After careful washing, a fluorescent antibody (e.g. fluorescent labeled anti-IgG) is added to the smear.
-This second antibody will become associated to the first, and the antigen–antibody complex can be visualized on the fluorescence microscope.
+The first step in the indirect immunofluorescence test is the incubation of a fixed antigen (e.g., in a cell or tissue) with an unlabeled antibody, which becomes associated with the antigen.
+After careful washing, a fluorescent antibody (e.g. fluorescent-labeled anti-IgG) is added to the smear.
+This second antibody will become associated with the first, and the antigen-antibody complex can be visualized on the fluorescence microscope.